I created this assignment in 1985

 and show mainly in indirect, implicit, extremely

-– deep unarticulated biases are cultural
+powerful ways – deep unarticulated biases are cultural

 ‘backgrounds of obviousness’ underlying rational behaviour